-There are seven easy tips to promote a smooth and calm transition into the world for your newborn:
+Let’s explore these seven easy tips to promote calm for your newborn:

-- Sensory environment – Develop ‘sensory eyes’ to read what may be causing your baby to be over stimulated, such as a loud and busy room or the smell of strong perfume.
-Remove your baby from the stimulus or change to a more calming environment.
+Develop ‘sensory eyes’ to know what may be causing your baby to be over stimulated.
+It could be a loud and busy room, harsh lights or the smell of strong perfume.
+You can then remove the stimulus or move to a more calming environment.